scalalandio/chimney/docs/docs/cookbook.md

 a normal `Transformer` so automatic derivation is NOT triggered.
 Either the user provided an implicit or there is none.

+!!! note

+    What it means for you is that Chimney will try to minimize the amount of macro expansions and achieve as much as possible withing the same expansion. `implicit Transformer`s and `PartialTransformer`s are only needed to *override* the default behavior, and they are *not* needed for the handling of every intermediate value.

 However, with `import io.scalaland.chimney.auto._` the same semantics as in other libraries is used: implicit def returns `Transformer`, so if derivation with defaults is possible it will always be triggered.